junwatu/video-summarizer-nodejs-griddb/blog/README.md

 | `audioTranscription` | String | The transcription of the audio from the video. |
 | `summary`          | String | A summary of the video content.             |

+The `saveData` function is a wrapper to save data to GridDB.
+You can find the real code that saves the data in the `libs/griddb.cjs` file.

 ## Get All Summaries

 All the summaries data can be accessed in the route `/summaries`.
 The default URL is: